Battle of Ballinamuck: Aftermath

 A total of 96 French officers and 746 men were taken prisoner.
 British losses were initially reported as 3 killed and 16 wounded or missing, but the number of killed alone was later reported as 12.
 Approximately 500 French and Irish lay dead on the field.
 200 Irish prisoners were taken in the mopping-up operations, almost all of whom were later hanged, including Matthew Tone, brother of Wolfe Tone.
-The prisoners were moved to Carrick-on-Shannon, St Johnstown, today's Ballinalee, where most were executed in what is known locally as Bully's Acre.
+The prisoners were moved to Carrick-on-Shannon Gaol.
+The French were given prisoner or war status however the Irish were not and some were hanged and buried in St Johnstown, today known as Ballinalee, where most were executed in a field what is known locally as Bully's Acre.

 Humbert and his men were transported by canal to Dublin and exchanged for British prisoners of war.
 Government forces subsequently slowly spread out into the rebel-held "Irish Republic", engaging in numerous skirmishes with rebel holdouts.
 These sweeps reached their climax in 23 September when Killala was captured by government forces.
 During these sweeps, suspected rebels were frequently summarily executed while many houses thought to be housing rebels were burnt.
 French prisoners of war were swiftly repatriated, while United Irishmen rebels were executed.
 Numerous rebels took to the countryside and continued guerrilla operations, which took government forces some months to suppress.
 The defeat at Ballinamuck left a strong imprint on Irish social memory and featured strongly in local folklore.
 Numerous oral traditions were later collected about the battle, principally in the 1930's by historian Richard Hayes and the Irish Folklore Commission.